You may have a lot of questions when it comes to teaching your little one their name:

 Magnetic letter tiles are my favourite – as a child I would be forever writing messages on the fridge using them!

-For this name activity I used our Melissa and Dough Wooden magnetic letters on a biscuit tin lid (!) and used pegs on the edge to have a go at spelling the name (squeezing the pegs is also a great fine motor activity for little hands!)
+For this name activity I used our Melissa and Doug Wooden magnetic letters on a biscuit tin lid (!) and used pegs on the edge to have a go at spelling the name (squeezing the pegs is also a great fine motor activity for little hands!)
 It’s great for ordering the letters but could also be great for matching lower and uppercase letters too

 Name Recognition Recap